SapuSeven/BetterUntis/README.md

 - Near instantaneous timetable loading
 - Lag-free timetable scrolling
 - Flexible timegrid allows to display hours outside the regular timetable (like consultation times with teachers)
+- Support for multiple accounts

 ## Missing features / Ways to contribute
 - No holiday or free day indicators
 - No translations, as of now the app is only available in English
-- No notifications
 - No in-timetable room availability indicator
-- No custom personal timetable
 - No account settings
-- No support for multiple accounts _(although I wrote timetable-specific code in a way to allow relatively easy implementation of this)_
 - No 'last updated'-indicator
 - Almost no unit and integration tests